Wyndham Hotels & Resorts Inc. (WH) Shares Plummet Below 1-Year High - News Heater

 WH’s Market Performance

-The stock of Wyndham Hotels & Resorts Inc. (WH) has seen a -2.80% decrease in the past week, with a -0.93% drop in the past month, and a 12.21% gain in the past quarter.
-The volatility ratio for the week is 1.32%, and the volatility levels for the past 30 days are at 1.80% for WH.
-The simple moving average for the last 20 days is -2.18% for WH’s stock, with a simple moving average of 3.44% for the last 200 days.
+The stock of Wyndham Hotels & Resorts Inc. (WH) has seen a -0.77% decrease in the past week, with a -0.90% drop in the past month, and a 4.16% gain in the past quarter.
+The volatility ratio for the week is 1.87%, and the volatility levels for the past 30 days are at 1.86% for WH.
+The simple moving average for the past 20 days is -2.69% for WH’s stock, with a 2.67% simple moving average for the past 200 days.

 Analysts’ Opinion of WH